Do you want to merge and bulk edit categories and tags in WordPress?

 When Do You Need to Merge Categories and Tags in WordPress?

 With that said, let’s take a look at how to bulk edit and merge categories in WordPress, step by step.
+Simply use the quick links below to jump straight to the method you want to use:

 Bulk Add Multiple Posts to a New WordPress Category

-Then, click the ‘Update’ button.
+With that done, click on the ‘Update’ button.

 Manually Transfer Posts to New WordPress Categories